- Vivian Hendriksz |

 At the moment there is no real criteria a brand has to adhere to join LDC, but when hosting their pop-ups Morter alway make sure that the brands included mesh well together and adhere to certain aesthetic and price point.
 In addition, Morter also tries to ensure there is a unique blend of brand offerings to keep things fresh for the customer.
 “We want all the pop-ups to be concept store and experience led- more than just a sample sale.
 We want each of the brands featured to really show through. so people can experience and understand the brand while they are there.
 By having more of a lifestyle offering you are helping the brands and their customers paint that full picture.”

 Friday, February 17th marks the opening of the London Designers Collective third pop-up store in the heart of London’s West End.
 11 brands are set to offer their latest collections in store, including REIN London, Tramps in Disguise and Conflict of Ego, with a number of them showing their designs during a presentation.
-“At the moment there is so much talking going around how the fashion industry is influx with a number of brands becoming more customer focus, like Burberry and Tom Ford and others remaining traditional.
+“At the moment there is so much talking going around how the fashion industry is in a state of in flux with a number of brands becoming more customer focus, like Burberry and Tom Ford and others remaining traditional.
 For us its really important that the industry moves more customer focus, especially for the smaller brands that need to generating fresher business models to stay ahead as the wholesale traditional model is gone.
 So the question is how can we build our new model that fits in with this digital world and focuses more on customers.”

 Which is why the LDC will be running their pop-up store at 44 Great Russell Street, alongside of their LFW presentations, so customers can shop the brands during LFW but are also able to access an event usually reserved for buyers or press.
 “We have had a wonderful response to the presentation as normally such events are so closed to the public and just for the industry.”
 By having presentations brands can still have access to buyers and press as well as selling their collections to consumers.
 “Being a small brand even, when we were showing during London Fashion Week, we would never turn anyone away from our presentation as you are presenting for 3 hours - you want people in there otherwise it looks empty.
 So it makes sense for us to keep it a bit more open.”